Moving to Guyana Guide

 When you read about crime in Guyana, official government websites will make out as if you are flying into a war zone.
-Granted, crime levels in the country are high and it suffers from lack of policing.
+Granted, crime levels in the country are high and it suffers from a lack of policing.
 Murder and armed robbery are an issue and muggings and burglaries take place in broad daylight.
 However, in a country that suffers greatly with poverty and a huge gap in wealth between those at the top and those at the bottom, often crime can be out of desperation.

 Reading official websites will give you an overview of Guyana’s safety, but they fail to mention that day to day the locals are incredibly warm and petty crime is as bad as it gets.
 Expats and visitors should be vigilant and keep valuable items well hidden, perhaps using a money belt.
 The capital, Georgetown, is where the majority of crime happens and foreigners are very rarely targeted but can end up caught in scenarios.
 Remaining alert and using common sense, just like you would in the capital city of any country, is key.

 The only other concern expats and face is related to health.
 Before travelling, visit your doctor.
 They will ensure your vaccinations are up to date and also advise you to receive Hepatitis A, Tetanus and Yellow Fever injections.
 Others to consider, which aren’t compulsory, include Hepatitis B, Rabies and Typhoid.

 It is also worth noting that Malaria and Dengue Fever are common to the country and cases of Chikungunya Virus have been confirmed.